Bolshoy Kamenny Bridge: Bolshoy Kamenny Bridge (1692, demolished)

-Archive studies by Ivan Kondratiev indicate that original draft had 5 main spans of 40 arshin each.
+Archive studies by Ivan Kondratyev indicate that original draft had 5 main spans of 40 arshin each.
 Later, numerous repairs (1707, 1731, 1771, 1788–1792, 1809–1812) changed it to seven spans over eight stone pillars.

 It is estimated that the river maximum width was 105 meters (50 sazhen), and overall length of the bridge was 70 sazhen, 11 sazhen wide.
 Its south end terminated with a barbican tower, commonly called Six Gates (two for through traffic, four looking sideways).
 This ornate tower is believed to be the first stone Triumph arch in Muscovy.

 The bridge deck originally included wooden storehouses, mills, taverns and tax collector's booths.
 All of these additions were destroyed in 1785 by the governor's decree.
 Still, it remained a busy public square and a place for religious ceremonies.
 Police reported frequent illegal street races in troikas, which assembled thousands of bystanders; more races followed when a new and wider bridge was completed.